-Colleen Mestas became the City's Assistant Chief of Police on July 7, 2008.
-In August of 2009, Assistant Chief Mestas became the Interim Chief of Police.
-In December of 2009, she became the permanent Chief of Police for the City of Visalia.
-Chief Mestas is the first female Chief of Police in the history of the Visalia Police Department.
+Colleen Mestas began her employment with the Visalia Police Department as an Assistant Chief of Police on July 7, 2008.
+In August of 2009, she became the Interim Chief of Police.
+In December of that year, Chief Mestas became the permanent Chief of Police of the Visalia Police Department.

-Previously, Chief Mestas had been with the Fresno County Sheriff's Department since 1988 and was promoted to Captain in 2004.
-While assigned to the Fresno County Sheriff's Office, she had oversight for the entire Patrol Operations Bureau, including SWAT, K9, Patrol Detectives, Ag-Task Force and Mounted Patrol.
-She has worked as Patrol Deputy, a Narcotics Detective, Field Training Officer, Patrol Sergeant, Lieutenant Watch Commander and Area Commander for Fresno's metropolitan region.
+Prior to her appointment as Assistant Chief of Police, Chief Mestas was employed with the Fresno County Sheriff Office since 1988 and was promoted to Captain in 2004.
+While assigned to the Fresno County Sheriff's office, she had oversight for the entire Patrol Operations Bureau, including SWAT, K9, Patrol Detectives, Ag-Task Force and Mounted Patrol.
+She also worked as a Patrol Deputy, Narcotics Detective, Field Training Officer, Patrol Sergeant, Lieutenant Watch Commander and Area Commander for Fresno's metropolitan region.

 Chief Mestas holds a Bachelors of Arts Degree in Organizational Behavior from the University of San Francisco and a Master's Degree in Organizational Behavior from the California School of Professional Psychology.
 She is a graduate of the prestigious Senior Management Institute for Law Enforcement taught by Harvard University Scholars.
 She is also a graduate from the Marion Bergeson Series in Public Service and received certification from the Josephson Institute on Ethics in Law Enforcement and Police Administration.